analogdevicesinc/ai8x-training/README.md

 The software quantizes an existing PyTorch checkpoint file and writes out a new PyTorch checkpoint file that can then be used to evaluate the quality of the quantized network, using the same PyTorch framework used for training.
-The same new checkpoint file will also be used to feed the [AI84 Network Loader](#Usage-AI84-Network-Loader).
+The same new checkpoint file will also be used to feed the [Network Loader](#Network-Loader).

 Copy the weight files into the `trained/` folder of the `ai8x-synthesis` project.